4meta5/notes/Blockchain/Parity/README.md

 * using Umbral Proxy Re-Encryption for message serialization

 * Building Layer 2 Scaling Solutions on Parity; increasing the number of roles via the establishment of relayer nodes (creating a network of relayers could enable Griffith-style universal logins to fix UI problems involved with gas)

+> Light clients will be the backbone of decentralized applications in the near term and this is very good news for a user-friendly decentralized ecosystem.

+* Researching the incentivization of running full nodes; make light clients perform micro-payments for each request made to full nodes (micropayments can be made cheap by utilizing state channels).

+* Research on allowing light clients to sync quickly while avoiding the current tradeoffs.
+One idea is to allow full nodes to provide zero-knowledge proofs (e.g. zk-STARKs) of the latest known header.
+The light client could then verify this and sync with the top of the chain without prior knowledge of the blockchain state.

 ## Frontend
 > [More Info on Parity's Frontend Code](./frontend.md)